Course Outline

 Reviewer Information:

-Kyle Magee, MLS(ASCP)CM, currently works as an Education Specialist for the Department of Clinical Microbiology at Mayo Clinic, Florida.
-He is also an instructor at the Florida State College at Jacksonville (FSCJ) and a professor at Santa Fe College, where he teaches classes in various disciplines of Laboratory Medicine.
+Kyle Magee, MBA, MLS(ASCP)CM, has experience as an Education Specialist for the Department of Clinical Microbiology at Mayo Clinic, Florida.
+He has also been an instructor at the Florida State College at Jacksonville (FSCJ) and a professor at Santa Fe College, where he taught classes in various disciplines of Laboratory Medicine.
 Kyle has given several presentations at both local and regional levels in Florida.
-He is currently pursuing a Master’s degree in Business Administration with a concentration in Healthcare Management and was recently given the Top 25 student award through the Davis College of Business.
+He holds a Master’s in Business Administration with a concentration in Healthcare Management and has received the Top 25 student award through the Davis College of Business.

 Course Description: This course presents case studies pertaining to both non-malignant white blood cell disorders and malignant/neoplastic disorders.
 Each case is presented followed by several pertinent questions.
 Answers for each question are then given along with a brief discussion to explain these answers.
 The student will then have the opportunity to answer questions based on the concepts learned in the case.